BDC Hamburger Icon

 What is job sharing?

 Job sharing is a work arrangement that splits one full-time job into two part-time jobs.
 Job sharing can be advantageous for small businesses in early growth stages or companies with trouble attracting excellent full-time employees.
-Many highly skilled professionals are only available for part-time hours, including:
+Many highly skilled professionals are only available for part-time hours, including the following:

 According to the DOL, job sharing can boost morale and productivity while attracting high-caliber new employees and retaining your current team.
 However, both workers in the job-share arrangement must have the skills and work ethic to get the job done as efficiently as one person.